The Kids Are All Right (film): Production

 Lisa Cholodenko and Stuart Blumberg began outlining the script in late 2004, based in part on some aspects of her life.
 The project was helped to get off the ground by the caliber of actors who agreed to join, first Julianne Moore, followed by Mark Ruffalo and Annette Bening.
 Cholodenko stated "People really admired what Stuart [Blumberg] and I got on the page but there was a fear factor regarding how the film was going to make money, as the subject matter is tricky."
 The film nearly got the green-light in 2006, but Cholodenko postponed the project after she became pregnant by way of an anonymous sperm donor.
 After giving birth, she resumed work on the film and won financing from three major investors, including the French distributor UGC.

 Principal photography was completed in 23 days in Los Angeles in July 2009.
 The film was made for approximately $4 million.
 The filmmakers rushed to finish the post-production in time for the Sundance Film Festival, where it was admitted after the deadline for competitive entries.
 On January 25, 2010 the film had its premiere, becoming one of the festival's breakout hits.
-A few days later, Focus Features acquired the distribution rights for $4.8 million.
+A few days later, Focus Features acquired distribution rights to the film in the United States, United Kingdom, Germany and South Africa for $4.8 million.
 At the 60th Berlinale the film won a Teddy Award.
 The film closed the 2010 Sydney Film Festival and opened the Los Angeles Film Festival.